Maui Scuba Certification: How to Prepare

 If you come to Maui often, perhaps once a year, and don’t plan to dive other than that one time a year, the PADI Scuba Diver course might be perfect for you.
 PADI Scuba Diver is an introductory diving certification.
 It is valid for life and internationally recognized.
 It takes 1 to 2 days to complete and certifies you to a depth of 40 feet, under professional supervision.

-While Scuba Diver is a certification, it does NOT allow you to rent gear and dive independently.
-These are the big difference between the Scuba Diver and Open Water scuba certification.
-However, if you plan to keep your dives shallow and always hire a guide, then PADI Scuba Diver is a good option for people with limited time.
+While Scuba Diver is a certification, it does NOT allow you to rent gear or dive independently of a professional.
+These are the big difference compared to the Open Water Diver course.
+However, if you plan to keep dives shallow and always hire a guide, then PADI Scuba Diver works great!

 PADI Open Water Diver